edoreld/free_books_from_springer/README.md

 # Free books from springer

-This is a list of books that Springer has made available until the end of July.
+This is a list of books that Springer has made available for free until the end of July.

 ## The List